sapcc/hermes/README.md

 * `update/add/floatingip`
 * `network/firewall/rules`

 To limit the amount of classifier values exposed to a client, the level of detail of hierarchical attributes can be limited using the `max_depth` parameter.
-(Sub-)hierarchies that have been collapsed that way are marked with a asterisk `*`.

 Example: